robasonite/site-damnit/README.txt

 ## This is NOT a complete solution!

 Site Damnit only builds out the HTML files of your site.
+That's *all* it will ever do.
 If you want to pre-process JavaScript or CSS files, you'll have to install additional tools and write your own custom build script.
 The included build script, `server.sh`, should provide a decent example to build on.
 The example site is set up to use [Bulma](https://bulma.io/) and [Font Awesome Free](https://github.com/FortAwesome/Font-Awesome) via Terser and Sass.